 Laser engraving is also included in this category, but is mostly reserved for when we’re talking about wood, metal plaques and plates, jewelry, firearms, automotive emblems and the like.

 We're also the "go to" industry-leading AS9100 registered, materials processing partner for Aerospace Laser Machining and Aerospace laser marking.
 Learn more about our aerospace laser cutting and aerospace laser marking.

-We're located just north of Boston, Massachusetts in Westford, MA, and proudly service the entire US with many laser cutting, laser welding, laser etching and marking, ablation, precision lapping and polishing, and secondary processing services.
+We're located just north of Boston, Massachusetts in Devens, MA, and proudly service the entire US with many laser cutting, laser welding, laser etching and marking, ablation, precision lapping and polishing, and secondary processing services.
 All of our materials are stocked in-house for optimal convenience.